MelvinIdema/vue-dragtoscroll/README.md

 VueDragToScroll
 </h1>
 <p align="center">
-A Vue 2 & 3 composition API for drag to scroll.<br>
+A Vue 2 & 3 compatible composable for drag to scroll.<br>
 VueDragToScroll is a minimal styled, configurable Vue composable to easily implement drag scroll.
 <p>